 California Probate Referee Fees

-California probate referee fees are based on .01% of the assets that are appraised.
+California probate referee fees are based on 1/10th of 1% (.001) of the total assets that are appraised.
 In addition, the probate referee can charge for expenses such as mileage, mapping, and photos.
 Probate referees receive a minimum fee of $75 and maximum fee of $10,000,000.
 Referee fees are paid by the estate.
 Many probate referees will not release the completed Inventory and Appraisal form to the estate representative until they have been paid for their services.

 How to Locate A California Probate Referee